pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-an-application/_index.md

 ---

 An application is a collect of resources and configurations that are managed together.
 It represents the service which you are going to deploy.
-With PipeCD all application configurations and its deployment configuration (`.piped.yaml`) must be committed to a directory of a Git respository.
+With PipeCD, all application's configurations and its deployment configuration (`.piped.yaml`) must be committed to a directory of a Git respository.
 That directory is called as application configuration directory.

 Before deploying an application, the application must be registered from the web UI and a deployment configuration file (`.piped.yaml`) must be committed to the application configuration directory.
 An application must belong to exactly one environment and can be handled by one of the registered `piped`s.
 Currently, PipeCD is supporting the following kinds of application: